 Your Social Security benefits are calculated based on your average inflation-adjusted monthly income during the 35 highest-earning years of your life.
-There are calculators that can help you figure out how much you can expect, but if you want the most accurate estimates, create a my Social Security account on the Social Security Administration website.
+Some calculators can help you figure out how much you can expect, but create my Social Security account on the Social Security Administration website if you want the most accurate estimates.

 Your monthly Social Security amount will also depend on when you begin taking benefits.
-The Social Security Administration designates your full retirement age based on the year you were born, and at that age, you're entitled to receive 100% of the retirement benefit you've been promised.
+The Social Security Administration designates your full retirement age based on the year you were born.
+At that age, you're entitled to receive 100% of the retirement benefit you've been promised.

 But … you don't have to stop there.
-You can continue delaying benefits past your full retirement age, and your checks will continue to grow, all the way up until you reach the maximum benefit amount at age 70.
-This will be 124% of your designated benefit amount if your full retirement age is 67 and 132% if your full retirement age is 66.
-Social Security alone won't cover your expenses, so it's important to make sure you have other retirement savings to supplement your retirement benefits.
+You can continue delaying benefits past your full retirement age, and your checks will continue to grow up until you reach the maximum benefit amount at age 70.
+This will be 124% of your designated benefit amount if your full retirement age is 67 and 132% of your retirement age is 66.
+Social Security alone won't cover your expenses, so it's essential to make sure you have other retirement savings to supplement your retirement benefits.